Resources

 This is our guide to cancelling mail.
 Receiving post for the person who has died can be very difficult.
 Depending on the type of mail, there are a variety of practical measures you can take to deal with the problem.

+Do you need to cancel official documents?
+We’ll tell you what to do when someone dies.
 Using the Government's ‘Tell Us Once’ service will ensure all government departments are informed.
 This includes passports, driving licenses, pensions, benefits, national insurance, tax and blue badges.

-Benefits and Bereavement
+Benefits - and Bereavement

-Benefits for you if you are a partner or child of the deceased.
+If you have been affected by bereavement there may be Government benefits you are now eligible for, especially if you are a partner or child of the deceased.
 Depending on which of your loved ones has died your tax allowances, National Insurance and benefits may change.

 Tough Stuff Journal: Someone Has Died